Be Confident and Reassured!

 Recommendations for further investigation if the surveyor can’t reach a reasonable conclusion on the current condition.

-A desktop investigation of the flood risk, if it is near a current or former coal mine or if it might be affected by Radon gas.
+A desktop investigation of the flood risk, if it is near a current or former coal mine, if its built on an area of landfill or if it might be affected by Radon gas.

 Recommendations for your legal advisor to undertake further investigations into potential legal issues to do with extensions, building regulations, planning permissions, boundaries, rights of way and leasehold terms.